How We Build Great Friendships and Protect Against Loneliness

-In a recent article in the Financial Times newspaper [1], data insights reporter Federica Cocco warns of a growing epidemic of loneliness for people in the world.
-Citing ongoing research from the American Time Use Survey, Cocco highlights that people in the US are appear to be decreasing their experience of friends and family who they can count on for support.
+In a recent article in the Financial Times, data insights reporter Federica Cocco warns of a growing epidemic of loneliness worldwide.
+Citing ongoing research from the American Time Use Survey, Cocco highlights that individuals in the US are experiencing a decline in the number of friends and family members they can rely on for support.

-Loneliness has been associated with objective social isolation, depression, introversion, or poor social skills.
-It is a threat to physical and mental health.
-Income, education, sex, and ethnicity are not protective against loneliness.
-Rather than trivialised, ignored or blamed in those who experience this condition, we need to consider how we can protect ourselves and others.[2]
+Loneliness has been closely associated with conditions such as objective social isolation, depression, introversion, and poor social skills.
+It poses a significant threat to both physical and mental health, with income, education, gender, and ethnicity offering no protection against this pervasive issue.
+Rather than trivialising, ignoring, or blaming those who experience loneliness, it is crucial to consider how we can both protect ourselves and support others.

-We see the expansion of loneliness in our clinical practice as well.
-In Hong Kong, and especially after the COVID pandemic, many people have reported the loss of of friends and increased experience of social isolation as part of their current life experiences.
-We are social beings.
-We thrive on being emotionally connected to others and function well when we are involved in rewarding relationships. {3, 4]
+In our clinical practice, we observe the expansion of loneliness firsthand.
+Many individuals in Hong Kong, particularly in the aftermath of the COVID pandemic, have reported experiencing the loss of friends and increased feelings of social isolation.
+We are inherently social beings; we thrive on emotional connections with others and function best when engaged in rewarding relationships.

-Friendships are the result of combining a number of action/ingredients: consistency of effort, personal positivity, your ability and willingness to be vulnerable, understanding and respecting other people’s preferences, having patience, and reflecting mindfully on what is working/not working in order to determine a future for each friendship.
+Friendships are the result of combining several key ingredients: consistency of effort, personal positivity, your ability and willingness to be vulnerable, understanding and respecting others’ preferences, having patience, and reflecting mindfully on what is working and what isn’t in order to shape a future for each friendship.

 Consistency

-Consistency is a priority in creating a new friendship.
-The act of building new, and better friendships, is the accumulation of a million little things rather than a few big events.
-If you want to build a new acquaintance into a friendship you need to create consistency into the relationship – hence why we become friends with people that we see that they same class or activity each week.[3]
+Consistency is crucial for creating new friendships.
+The process of building quality relationships is an accumulation of a million little interactions, rather than a few grand events.
+If you want to develop an acquaintance into a friendship, you need to create consistency in the relationship.
+This is why we often find ourselves becoming friends with people we see regularly in the same class or activity.

 So, if you are looking to meet and make new friends you will be best placed to attend a regular event instead of a one-off workshop.
 For example, if you want to make new friends you might consider joining a choir group, sports club, bridge or mah-jong club, or regular support group.